root-foundation/root/README.md

 ### Similarity

+- (todo: start with the *breaking* more and thus creating greater *differences* as the primitive upon which we build the intuition for similarity).

 Another important observation in this activity tree is that activities of a similar complexity are more *similar* the closer they are to their common ancestor.

 For example, "Build product" and "Distribute" are more similar than their respective leaves of their sub-trees: "Design component in Figma" vs. "Set up a sales pipeline in Salesforce".
 The high level reasoning and intuition required to effectively break down "Build product" and "Distribute" into sub-activities and correctly prioritize them is more *similar* than the domain specific knowledge you need to operate two different tools.